Improwised/kb.repairrabbit.github.io/content/appointments/How-to-prepone-or-postpone-the-appointment.md

 Click "Edit"
 ![How to prepone or postpone the appointments?](/images/appointments/how_to_prepone_or_postpone_appointments/click_edit.png)

-Select "date & "time" to edit existing appointment
+Select "date" and "time" to edit existing appointment
 ![How to prepone or postpone the appointments?](/images/appointments/how_to_prepone_or_postpone_appointments/select_date_and_time.png)

 Click "Save"